How to Register a Sole Proprietorship in Comoros

 The taxation system in Comoros is based on the French taxation system.

-The Value Added Tax (VAT) rate in Comoros is 10%.
+VAT applies at varying rates ( 0% to 25%) depending on the type of product or service and its use.
 Individual income is taxed at rates up to 30% for income higher than KM 3.5 million.
 The annual income lower than KM 150,000 isn't taxed.

 For individuals deriving income from business activities, the progressive rates of taxation is applied.
 Individuals carrying on business activities with an annual turnover not exceeding KMF 20 million are subject to synthetic tax